 The Inglesina Swift has the standard umbrella stroller fold.
-Lift up on the lever behind the basket with your foot and push down on the small lever on the right to engage the fold.
 Do keep in mind that you have to empty the storage basket first and fold back the canopy.

 Once your stroller is folded, an automatic lock holds the frame in place.
-You can easily take your Inglesina Swift with you anywhere because it has a handle on the side of the frame, making it a popular stroller for travel.
+You can easily take your Inglesina Swift with you anywhere because it has a handle on the side of the frame, making it popular for regularly traveling parents.
 When you hold it, the stroller feels well-balanced and easy to carry.
-At only 13 pounds, this is a compact and lightweight choice for families on the go.
+At only 13 lbs, this is a compact and lightweight choice for families on the go.

-When I first opened the sun canopy, I was impressed.
-OK - good size!
-But then I popped out the sun visor and was blown away at the amount of coverage it provides.
+When I first opened the sun canopy, I was impressed!
+And when I popped out the sun visor I was blown away at the amount of coverage it provides.
 The visor itself gives an additional 8½-inches of sun protection.
-I like that!
-Another umbrella stroller that has a flip-out visor like that is the UPPAbaby G-Luxe or G-Lite.
+Strollers that have comparable flip-out visors are the UPPAbaby G-Luxe or G-Lite.